katieamazing/katieamazing.github.io/_posts/2016-05-19-breakout-in-python.md

 ![Bubble Bricks Gameplay](https://github.com/katieamazing/breakout/blob/master/writeup/gameplay.gif)

-And here's the link to play it if you would like: http://www.codeskulptor.org/#user41_6ihwWziNcT_58.py
+And here's the link to read the code and play it if you would like: http://www.codeskulptor.org/#user41_6ihwWziNcT_58.py